folasayomi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-script that counts the number of directories and sub-directories in the current directory.
 The current and parent directories should not be taken into account Hidden directories should be counted
+12-script that displays the 10 newest files in the current directory.
+One file per line
+Sorted from the newest to the oldest
+13-